scipy-conference/scipy_proceedings/papers/alejandro_weinstein/a_tale.rst

 \mathcal{X}`, and it chooses action :math:`a_t \in \mathcal{A}`.
 Given the current state :math:`x` and selected action :math:`a`, the probability that the next state is :math:`x'` is determined by :math:`P(x,a,x')`.
-After reaching the next state :math:`x'`, the agent observe an immediate reward :math:`r(x')`.
+After reaching the next state :math:`x'`, the agent observes an immediate reward :math:`r(x')`.
 Figure :ref:`figRL` depicts the agent-environment interaction.
-In a RL problem, the objective is to find a function :math:`\pi:\mathcal{X} \mapsto \mathcal{A}`, called the *policy*, that maximizes the total expected reward
+In an RL problem, the objective is to find a function :math:`\pi:\mathcal{X} \mapsto \mathcal{A}`, called the *policy*, that maximizes the total expected reward